Abdul-Karim Qasim: Power struggles

-Relations with Iran

-Relations with Iran and the West deteriorated significantly under Qasim's leadership.
-He actively opposed the presence of foreign troops in Iraq and spoke out against it.
-Relations with Iran were strained due to his call for Arab territory within Iran to be annexed to Iraq, and Iran continued to actively fund and facilitate Kurdish rebels in the north of Iraq.
-Relations with the Pan-Arab Nasserist factions such as the Arab Struggle Party caused tensions with the United Arab Republic (UAR), and as a result the UAR began to aid rebellions in Iraqi Kurdistan against the government.

 Kurdish revolts

 The new Government declared Kurdistan "one of the two nations of Iraq".
 During his rule, the Kurdish groups selected Mustafa Barzani to negotiate with the government, seeking an opportunity to declare independence.

 After a period of relative calm, the issue of Kurdish autonomy (self-rule or independence) went unfulfilled, sparking discontent and eventual rebellion among the Kurds in 1961.
 Kurdish separatists under the leadership of Mustafa Barzani chose to wage war against the Iraqi establishment.
 Although relations between Qasim and the Kurds had been positive initially, by 1961 relations had deteriorated and the Kurds had become openly critical of Qasim's regime.
 Barzani had delivered an ultimatum to Qasim in August 1961 demanding an end to authoritarian rule, recognition of Kurdish autonomy, and restoration of democratic liberties.

 The Mosul uprising and subsequent unrest

 During Qasim's term, there was much debate over whether Iraq should join the United Arab Republic, led by Gamal Abdel Nasser.
 Having dissolved the Hashemite Arab Federation with the Hashemite Kingdom of Jordan, Qasim refused to allow Iraq to enter the federation, although his government recognized the republic and considered joining it later.

-Qasim's growing ties with the communists served to provoke rebellion in the northern Iraqi city of Mosul led by Arab nationalists in charge of military units.
-In an attempt to reduce the likelihood of a potential coup, Qasim had encouraged a communist backed Peace Partisans rally to be held in Mosul on 6 March 1959.
-Some 250,000 Peace Partisans and communists thronged through Mosul's streets that day, and although the rally passed peacefully, on 7 March, skirmishes broke out between communists and nationalists.
+Qasim's growing ties with the communists served to provoke rebellion in the northern city of Mosul led by Arab nationalists in charge of military units.
+In an attempt to reduce the likelihood of a potential coup, Qasim had encouraged a communist-backed Peace Partisans rally to be held in Mosul on 6 March 1959.
+Some 250,000 Peace Partisans and communists thronged through Mosul's streets that day.
+Although the rally passed peacefully, on 7 March, skirmishes broke out between communists and nationalists.
 This degenerated into a major civil disturbance over the following days.
 Although the rebellion was crushed by the military, it had a number of adverse effects that impacted Qasim's position.
 First, it increased the power of the communists.
 Second, it increased the strength of the Ba’ath Party, which had been growing steadily since the 14 July coup.
 The Ba'ath Party believed that the only way of halting the engulfing tide of communism was to assassinate Qasim.